bitcoin-s/eclair/docs/Neutrino.md

 # Neutrino Wallet

+THIS FEATURE IS EXPERIMENTAL, DO NOT USE IT ON MAINNET WITH REAL FUNDS.

 ## Building

 Checkout the `develop` branch to build Neutrino enabled Eclair.
 Use the regular Maven build procedure: